How to Improve & Maintain a Good Credit Score

 The very first step to improving your credit score is to review your credit report.
 Your credit report will not show your score, but it will show all the outstanding debts under your social security number.

-Look over the report carefully, making sure to note any errors.
-Sometimes, debt is sent to collections without proper notification or attributed to the wrong person.
-You can write to the reporting bureau to request corrections.
+Look over your report carefully and note any errors.
+Sometimes, debt gets sent to collections without proper notification or is attributed to the wrong person.
+If you find mistakes, you can write to the reporting bureau to request corrections.

-During more normal times, you should request a credit report every 4 months.
-Rotate through the 3 bureaus and you’ll have pretty regular access to your credit history.
+In normal circumstances, it’s a good idea to request a credit report every four months.
+Rotate through the three bureaus, and you’ll have consistent access to your credit history.

 2. Establish credit, if you need to